 A Safe Haven

 Like a little bug in the head the WWAY Health interludes keep appearing on the album.
 This is exactly what the singer wanted to achieve with her work.
 It is a comment on our relentless exposure to toxic advertisements, poisoning the way we think.
 A relief from this tension are the musician’s catchy guitar tune, on Paralysed.
 It bursts into a soaring solo and makes it almost unbelievable that the singer only picked up the instrument when she was twelve.
-Being the rebel of the family she quit playing the piano because she felt more drawn to the electronic guitar.
+Being the rebel of the family, she quit playing the piano because she felt more drawn to the electronic guitar.
 The luck of growing up in a musical family sparked Nilüfer Yanya’s interest in making music in the first place.
 With support and creative input like producing songs and directing videos, family still plays a huge role in the singer’s life.
-And family is also where the musician seeks shelter from stress and anxieties of modern life.
+And family is also where the musician seeks shelter from the stress and anxieties of modern life.

 ‘Whenever I get too caught up in the crazy world we live in, I like to spend time with my family.
-I really love that by collaborating with my siblings and uncle I get to spend a lot of time with them even when I am working.’
+I really love that by collaborating with my siblings and uncle, I get to spend a lot of time with them even when I am working.’

 Strong family ties also served as songwriting inspiration.
 The single off the new album Angels is based on a portrait of a mother holding her infant.
-‘My biggest fear is that I will drop him’ is a line speaking to the all-enduring love and worry parents have for their children.
+‘My biggest fear is that I will drop him’ is a line speaking of the all-enduring love and worry parents have for their children.
 As a youngster the artist had a mentor outside of the family as well.
-Someone whose name you might recognise.
-Dave Omuku from The Invisible taught songwriting classes at Yanya’s high school and recognised her talent from the very beginning.
+Someone whose name you might recognize.
+Dave Omuku from The Invisible taught songwriting classes at Yanya’s high school and recognized her talent from the very beginning.
 We have to thank him for encouraging her to engage further in singing.

 ‘Congratulation you have been chosen to experience paradise, as part of our ‘what will you experience’ give-away.
 Don’t forget to leave a comment in the comment section on the WWAY Health website’ WWAY Health is interrupting the listening experience one more time.
 ‘In paradise we pay the prize’ Yanya croons, referring to the twisted illusions of beauty and happiness.
 Experiencing paradise sounds pretty intriguing and might lure readers into signing up for whatever crazy thing being advertised.